Spain in Autumn

 Itinerary (Click to see more)

-Day 1: We’ll begin in Sevilla** with an introductory meeting over breakfast, and then set off for birding the vast expanses of Brazo del Este.
+Day 2: Our first day of birding will begin by exploring the vast expanses of Brazo del Este.
 This important wetland area along the east bank of the Guadalquivir River is a birding paradise with a huge array of species on offer, and we’ll make our first efforts with species such as Marbled and White-headed Ducks, Red-knobbed Coot, and Spanish Imperial Eagle.
-Among the vast numbers of shorebirds, we’ll look particularly for Collared Pratincole, and we’ll scan the reedbeds for migrating warblers such as Eurasian Reed and Melodious.
-Night in Chipiona.
+Among the many shorebirds we’ll look particularly for Collared Pratincole, and we’ll scan the reedbeds for migrating warblers such as Eurasian Reed Warbler and Melodious Warbler.

-During our time around Tarifa we’ll take our second pelagic of the tour, cetacean-focused trip out to where the Atlantic Ocean meets the Mediterranean Sea which will give us stunning views of the Spanish and Moroccan coasts.
+During our time around Tarifa we’ll take a cetacean-focused boat trip out to where the Atlantic Ocean meets the Mediterranean Sea which will give us stunning views of the Spanish and Moroccan coasts.
 Nights in Tarifa.

-Day 10: We’ll leave the mountains behind and drop down into the plains east of Sevilla.
-This area of agriculture and grasslands holds some special birds, with Great and Little Bustards and Black-bellied Sandgrouse being our primary targets.
+Day 10: We’ll leave the mountains behind and drop down into the plains east of Seville.
+This area of agriculture and grasslands holds some special birds, with Great and Little Bustards being our primary targets.
 Migrating raptors use these fields to hunt en route to the coast, so we’ll keep an eye out for Egyptian Vulture, Montagu’s Harrier, Black Kite, and eagles such as Booted and Short-toed Snake.
-The open habitat also appeals to iconic Spanish species like European Roller, European Bee-eater, Mediterranean Short-toed Lark, and Calandra Lark.
+The open habitat also appeals to iconic Spanish species like European Bee-eater, Mediterranean Short-toed Lark, and Calandra Lark.

 While in the area we’ll also visit Fuente de Piedra, which can hold water despite the late summer heat.
 If so, waterbirds and shorebirds will be numerous with Purple Heron, Greater Flamingo, Eurasian Stone-Curlew, Ferruginous Duck, and Red-crested Pochard all possible.
 We’ll also search for passerines such as Western Bonelli’s, Melodious and Sardinian Warblers, Eurasian Hoopoe, Zitting Cisticola, and Black Redstart.
 Night in Osuna.

-Day 11: On our last early morning we’ll return to suitable sites in Osuna for another chance at birds we may have missed on Day 10, before heading to the Seville Airport where our tour concludes at noon.
+Day 11: On our last early morning we’ll return to suitable sites in Osuna for another chance at birds we may have missed on Day 10.
+Our final stop will be to look for the striking Iberian Magpie outside Seville.
+We'll then head to the airport where our tour concludes at noon.
+Departure from SVQ.

 Tour Information (Click to see more)